Apostolique/apos-docs/docs/best-practices.md

 # Best practices
 This page will document my recommended best practices.
 Note that the first rule of best practices is that there are no best practices.

+## File name

+File names should use kebab-case such as `best-practices.md`.

 ## Title

 A page's title should be at the top of a markdown file.
 Only capitalize the first letter.
 It is preceded by a single `#` and a space.